 AR Searcy Partnership, LLC, is a tax equity partnership that qualifies as a VIE, which Entergy Arkansas is required to consolidate as it is the primary beneficiary.
-See Note 14 to the financial statements for additional discussion on the establishment of AR Searcy Partnership, LLC and the acquisition of the Searcy Solar facility.
+AR Searcy Partnership, LLC, was formed to acquire and own the Searcy Solar facility.
 The entity is a VIE because the holders of the membership interests, as a group, lack the characteristics of a controlling financial interest, including substantive kick out rights.
 Entergy Arkansas is the primary beneficiary of the partnership because, as the managing member, it has the right to direct the operations and receive a majority of the operating income of the partnership.
 See Note 1 to the financial statements for discussion of the presentation of the third party tax equity partner's noncontrolling interest and the HLBV method of accounting used to account for Entergy Arkansas's investment in AR Searcy Partnership, LLC.
-As of December 31, 2023, AR Searcy Partnership, LLC recorded assets equal to \$134 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Arkansas's ownership interest in the partnership was approximately \$111.2 million.
-As of December 31, 2022, AR Searcy Partnership, LLC recorded assets equal to \$138.3 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Arkansas's ownership interest in the partnership was approximately \$111.2 million.
+As of December 31, 2024, AR Searcy Partnership, LLC recorded assets equal to \$129.7 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Arkansas's ownership interest in the partnership was approximately \$113.2 million.
+As of December 31, 2023, AR Searcy Partnership, LLC recorded assets equal to \$134 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Arkansas's ownership interest in the partnership was approximately \$113.2 million.
 The tax equity investor's ownership interest is recorded as noncontrolling interest.

 MS Sunflower Partnership, LLC, is a tax equity partnership that qualifies as a VIE, which Entergy Mississippi is required to consolidate as it is the primary beneficiary.
 See Note 14 to the financial statements for additional discussion on the establishment of MS Sunflower Partnership, LLC and the acquisition of the Sunflower Solar facility.
 The entity is a VIE because the holders of the membership interests, as a group, lack the characteristics of a controlling financial interest, including substantive kick out rights.
 Entergy Mississippi is the primary beneficiary of the partnership because, as the managing member, it has the right to direct the operations and receive a majority of the operating income of the partnership.
 See Note 1 to the financial statements for discussion of the presentation of the third party tax equity partner's noncontrolling interest and the HLBV method of accounting used to account for Entergy Mississippi's investment in MS Sunflower Partnership, LLC.
-As of December 31, 2023, MS Sunflower Partnership, LLC recorded assets equal to \$163.2 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Mississippi's ownership interest in the partnership was approximately \$128.4 million.
-As of December 31, 2022, MS Sunflower Partnership, LLC recorded assets equal to \$163.2 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Mississippi's ownership interest in the partnership was approximately \$128.4 million.
-As of December 31, 2022, MS Sunflower Partnership, LLC recorded assets equal to \$163.2 million.
+As of December 31, 2024, MS Sunflower Partnership, LLC recorded assets equal to \$157.8 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Mississippi's ownership interest in the partnership was approximately \$132.7 million.
+As of December 31, 2023, MS Sunflower Partnership, LLC recorded assets equal to \$163.2 million, primarily consisting of property, plant, and equipment, and the carrying value of Entergy Mississippi's ownership interest in the partnership was approximately \$132.7 million.
 The tax equity investor's ownership interest is recorded as noncontrolling interest.